Extension Logo

 Deficiency symptoms

 Plants fail to develop normally when they are deficient in zinc and certain characteristic deficiency symptoms will appear.
-With corn, these symptoms usually appear in the first two or three weeks of the growing season.
-If the deficiency of zinc is severe, these symptoms may last throughout the entire season.
+Symptoms usually appear in corn in the first two or three weeks of the growing season.
+If the zinc deficiency is severe, these symptoms may last throughout the entire season.

-A deficiency of zinc in corn is characterized by the development of broad bands of striped tissue on each side of the midrib of the leaf (Figure 1).
+A zinc deficiency in corn is characterized by broad bands of striped tissue on each side of the leaf midrib.
 These stripes begin on the part of the leaf closest to the stalk and appear first on the upper part of the plant.
-A zinc-deficient corn plant also appears to be stunted.
-The lack of normal elongation in a corn plant is shown in Figure 2.
+A zinc-deficient corn plant also looks stunted.

 Zinc deficiency in edible beans first appears as a yellowing of the lower leaves.
-As the season progresses, this yellowing develops into a bronze or brown color.
+As the season progresses, this yellowing becomes bronze or brown.
 The leaves have a rusty appearance.
 For this crop, however, care must be taken to avoid confusing sunburned leaves with zinc deficiency.

 For both corn and edible beans, suspected zinc deficiency symptoms should be confirmed with plant tissue analysis.

-Table 2.
-Sufficiency levels of zinc for major agronomic crops, vegetables, and fruits grown in Minnesota
+Zinc levels for major agronomic crops, vegetables, and fruits grown in Minnesota

 Crop Plant part Time Sufficiency range (ppm)